 - Keep in contact.
-Delivery management solutions can help keep your customers consistently notified about the order progress.
+Delivery management solutions can help keep your customers consistently notified about the order progress in real time.
 Utilizing a live GPS tracking feature can provide visibility into the order for both your customer and your dispatcher.
 Additionally, for deliveries that are done when a customer isn’t home, some providers now offer proof of delivery features such as photo capture, which helps keep drivers accountable and prove an order was delivered accurately.

 - Accessorize.
 Some creative grocery delivery specific products are popping up to help businesses deliver products when no one is home without customers having to worry about theft or temperature concerns.
 These products, including temperature and access-controlled lockers, are expected to expand the potential delivery window for grocers, providing some much-needed added delivery time.

 The Last Mile Problem for Bottled Beverage Businesses

 Keeping customers hydrated with a variety of beverages dropped right on their doorstep is a top goal for bottled beverage companies.
 But ensuring the often-fragile bottles get to their final destination is one of many last mile delivery problems:

 Cargo Management: Bottled beverages come in many types of bottle materials, including aluminum, plastic, and glass.
 Ensuring these bottles are kept safe during transport is a challenge, especially for vehicles that may travel over more rural, unmaintained roads.

 Temperature control.
 Some specialty beverage producers require their beverages to remain at a certain temperature, so vehicles must include temperature control capabilities.